mvolkmann/blog/src/lua.md

 - considered to be the fastest scripting language
 - free and open sources under the MIT license
 - simple syntax with only 21 keywords
-- dynamic variables that do not require specifying types
+- uses dynamic variables that do not require specifying types
+- functions are first class and are closures
+- implements tail call optimization
 - easy to run C code from Lua and run Lua code from C
-- easy to embed in C/C++ applications
+- easy to embed in C/C++ applications (interpreter is only 182K)
+- highly portable (runs on all major OSes and most microcontrollers)
+- native support for multitasking with coroutines
+- provides automatic, incremental garbage collection

 Cons of Lua include:

+- lack of type checking
+- lack of support for object oriented programming (OOP), although it can be simulated with metatables and functions
 - limited support for error handling
 - limited support for pattern matching